Wisconsin Supreme Court strikes down governor's mask mandate

 MADISON, Wis.
-(AP) — The Wisconsin Supreme Court on Wednesday struck down Gov. Tony Evers' statewide mask mandate, ruling that the Democrat exceeded his authority by unilaterally extending the mandate for months through multiple emergency orders.
+(AP) — The Wisconsin Supreme Court struck down Democratic Gov. Tony Evers' statewide mask mandate on Wednesday, stripping the governor of one of his last remaining tools to curb the spread of the coronavirus as the state stands on the precipice of another surge in infections.

-The 4-3 ruling from the conservative-controlled court is the latest legal blow to attempts by Evers to control the coronavirus.
-It comes after Republicans in the Legislature voted to repeal the mask mandate in February, only to see Evers quickly re-issue it.

-The court last May struck down Evers’ “safer at home” order, saying that his health secretary did not have the authority for such an order.
-Evers’ attempts to limit capacity in bars, restaurants and other indoor places were also blocked by a state appeals court in October.
+The conservative-leaning court ruled 4-3 that Evers violated state law by unilaterally issuing multiple emergency orders to extend the mandate for months.
+It found that Evers needed legislative approval to issue more orders after the expiration of the initial 60-day mandate he issued in August.

 “The question in this case is not whether the governor acted wisely; it is whether he acted lawfully.
 We conclude he did not,” Justice Brian Hagedorn wrote for the majority.

-Evers spokeswoman Britt Cudaback didn’t immediately respond to a message seeking comment.
+Local mask mandates remain in place.
+The city of Milwaukee and Dane County, which is home to the state capital of Madison, both have issued such mandates.
+But invalidating the statewide order leaves Evers with few options to slow the virus' spread on a broad scale.

+Evers said in a statement that he's trying to keep Wisconsin residents safe and that he used science to guide his decisions.
+He promised to keep working to get people vaccinated and urged people to continue to wear masks.

-Justice Ann Walsh Bradley, a member of the court's three-justice minority, lamented in a dissent that the ruling hampers the ability of governors in Wisconsin to protect lives.
+Justice Ann Walsh Bradley, a member of the court’s three-justice minority, lamented in a dissenting opinion that the ruling hampers the ability of Wisconsin governors to protect lives.

 “This is no run-of-the-mill case,” she wrote.
 “We are in the midst of a worldwide pandemic that so far has claimed the lives of over a half million people in this country.
 And with the stakes so high, the majority not only arrives at erroneous conclusions, but it also obscures the consequence of its decision.
 Unfortunately, the ultimate consequence of the majority’s decision is that it places yet another roadblock to an effective governmental response to COVID-19.”

+Republican lawmakers applauded the ruling.
+Senate Majority Leader Devin LeMahieu said Evers abused his power and that the court's decision affirms the separation of powers between the legislative and executive branches.
+Assembly Speaker Robin Vos said people and businesses should be free to make their own decisions about what's best for them “and don't need state government telling them how to live their lives.”

-Evers had argued that he can issue multiple health emergencies because of the changing nature of the ongoing pandemic.
+Evers argued that he could issue multiple health emergencies because of the changing nature of the pandemic.
 The mask order first took effect in August and Evers extended it four times since then, most recently on Feb.
-4 immediately after the Legislature repealed it.
+4 immediately after Republican legislators repealed it.

-Nearly 60 organizations opposed repeal of the mask mandate, including groups representing hospitals, doctors, nurses, EMTs, school administrators, businesses, children, unions, Milwaukee schools, American Indian tribes, pharmacists, firefighters, local health departments, senior citizens, churches and dentists.
+Research has found that mask mandates and limits on group activities such as indoor dining can help slow the spread of the coronavirus.
+Nearly 60 organizations opposed a repeal of Wisconsin's mask mandate, including groups representing hospitals, doctors, nurses, EMTs, school administrators, businesses, children, unions, Milwaukee schools, American Indian tribes, pharmacists, firefighters, local health departments, senior citizens, churches and dentists.

-With no state order in place, it will be up to local governmental units to enact their own mask policies.
-Many communities had moved to enact local ordinances as the Legislature looked to repeal the mandate.
-Mask orders are in place in cities including Milwaukee as well as Dane County, home to Madison.

-When the court struck down Evers’ “safer at home” order in May it was controlled 5-2 by conservatives.
-In that ruling, Hagedorn sided with liberals in the minority in arguing the order should not be struck down.

-The case challenging the mask mandate was brought by Jere Fabick, a major Republican donor in Wisconsin who has given more than $350,000 to Republican or conservative candidates in Wisconsin between 1994 and the middle of 2020, according to the Wisconsin Democracy Campaign.
+The case challenging the mask mandate was brought by Jere Fabick, who gave more than $350,000 to Republican or otherwise conservative candidates in Wisconsin between 1994 and the middle of 2020, according to the Wisconsin Democracy Campaign.

 In 2016, Fabick gave $20,000 to conservative Wisconsin Supreme Court Justice Rebecca Bradley.
 Fabick is a board member and policy advisor for The Heartland Institute, a free-market think tank, and also the president of a multi-state Caterpillar equipment and engine dealer.